mikepfrank/Rlang-compiler/README.md

 hardware implementations of algorithms.

-Created in 1997 [1], R was historically one of the *earliest* reversible high-level languages, predated only by Lutz and Derby's Janus [2] in 1982, and Henry Baker's Psi-Lisp [3] in 1992 (although R was invented independently of Janus, we reinvented some of the same concepts).
+Created in 1997 [1], R was historically one of the *earliest* reversible high-level languages, predated only by Lutz and Derby's Janus [2] in 1982, and Henry Baker's Psi-Lisp [3] in 1992.
+Although R was actually developed independently of Janus, we ended up reinventing some of the same concepts.

 The syntax and semantics of R is vaguely C-like, but with a Lisp-like, parenthesis-heavy style of punctuation.
 For more information, see the various documents contained in